We're on an extraordinary mission to change lives through research, education, and outreach.

 - End users are invited to submit feedback surveys.

-- Preliminary results are shared at end user and local IT staff meetings, and additional feedback gathered through other mechanisms.
+- Preliminary results are shared at end-user and local IT staff meetings, and additional feedback is gathered through other mechanisms.

-- The final results are synthesized and used to improve the governance process, to help the Technology Advisory Council make recommendations, and by IT leaders and service providers for service planning, budgeting, and implementation.
+- The final results are synthesized and used to improve the governance process, and to help IT leaders and service providers with service planning, budgeting, and implementation.
 Communications are sent throughout (see an enlargement).